Nimaoth/Nev/docs/lsp.md

                 "linkedProjects": "path/to/Cargo.toml"
             }
         },

-        "zig": { // Add/override nim settings
+    },

+    // Or use the short form:
+    "lsp.zig": {
         "path": "zls",
         "settings": { // LSP specific configuration.
             "zls": {
                 "enable_snippets": true,
                 "enable_argument_placeholders": true,
                 "enable_build_on_save": false
             }
         }
-        }
     },

-    "+editor": { // use `+` because we want to extend this section "+text": { // use `+` because we want to extend this section

     // If true then text documents immediately try to connect to or start a language server when opened.
     // If false then text documents will only connect to or start a language server when a command is run
-            // which accesses the language server (e.g. goto-definition or goto-symbol) "auto-start-language-server": false, // Default: true
+    // which accesses the language server (e.g. goto-definition or goto-symbol) "text.auto-start-language-server": false, // Default: true }
-        }
-    }
-}
 ```